yildiztugba/practice-code-review/README.md

 Not much to do, you aren't building a web page so there is no need for boilerplate code or GitHub pages.
 All that matters is:

 - Everyone in your group is a contributor with _write_ access in the group repo
+- in the _Branches_ section of your repo's settings make sure:
   - The repository [requires a review](https://github.blog/2018-03-23-require-multiple-reviewers/) before pull requests can be merged.
+  - The `master`/`main` branch must "_Require status checks to pass before merging_"
+  - The `master`/`main` branch must "_Require require branches to be up to date before merging_"
+- In the _Actions_ section of your repository settings _Allow all actions_ so the automated checks will run each time you send a PR to `master`/`main`

 ---